Learning-aided Stochastic Network Optimization with Imperfect State Prediction: Performance Analysis

 \section{Performance Analysis}

 This section presents the performance results of \plc.
 We focus on four metrics, detection efficiency, network utility, service delay, and algorithm convergence.
 The metrics are chosen to represent robustness, resource utilization efficiency, quality-of-service, and adaptability, respectively.
+Since our main objective is to investigate how these metrics behave under our algorithm, we treat network parameters $M$ and $r$ as constants.